joMichael47/Farmer_Management/README.md

 #### - Spring security
 #### - JPA

-To run you need to check the config in the [application.properties](src/main/resources/application.properties )
+To run you need to check the config in the [application.properties](src/main/resources/application.properties) file